aneesh-joshi/Traffic_Signs_Classifier/writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 Initially, I tried to normalize the data at the beginning.
 But this required a high amount of RAM which I didn't have.
 After some consideration, I devised the solution of normalising on a batch basis.
+I used a simple normalizing scheme of `x = x / 255`

 I decided against grayscaling the data as I felt that the colors of the traffic signs play a big role in deciphering the class that they belong to.